indico/indico/indico/web/client/js/custom_elements/ind_combobox.README.md

 This element controls combobox form controls with inline autocompletion.

 Inline combobox controls are inputs that will show available options that match the user input as the user types.

-The first available option (if any) will be automatically inserted into the input, and the text following what was already typed will be selected so that the typing can continue unhindered on the next keystroke.
+The combobox operates in two modes depending on whether the `aria-autocomplete` attribute is set on the input.
+When `aria-autocomplete` is set to `both`, then the first available option (if any) will be automatically inserted into the input, and the text following what was already typed will be selected so that the typing can continue unhindered on the next keystroke.
+Otherwise, the list is simplly filtered based on the keyword.

 NOTE: This document describes the usage of the `<ind-combobox>` custom element.
 In React, the `Combobox` component should be used instead, which provides a